Lead at Superfund Sites: Software and Users' Manuals

 - Technical Support Document for the Integrated Exposure Uptake Biokinetic Model for Lead in Children (v0.99d) (PDF)(114 pp, 596 K)

-System Requirements and Design for the Integrated Exposure Uptake Biokinetic Model for Lead in Children (IEUBK) Windows® 32-bit version
+System Requirements and Design for the Integrated Exposure Uptake Biokinetic Model for Lead in Children (IEUBK) version 2

 This document is an all-inclusive synopsis of the requirements for the development of the IEUBK model.
 It documents the design and implementation of the converted program, and serves as reference that can be used in the future for model enhancement or modification.
-The requirements portion of this document describes the parameters and equations used in the DOS version (0.99d) of the model.
-The design portion describes the structure and details of the design of the model as converted from DOS to a Windows® program.
+The requirements portion of this document describes the parameters and equations used in this version of the IEUBK model and documents the changes made from IEUBK v1.1 to Version 2.

-- System Requirements and Design for the Integrated Exposure Uptake Biokinetic Model for Lead in Children (IEUBK) Windows® 32-bit version (PDF)(131 pp, 2.8 MB)
+- System Requirements and Design for the Integrated Exposure Uptake Biokinetic Model for Lead in Children (IEUBK) version 2 (PDF)(126 pp, 2.31 MB)

 Recommendations of the Technical Review Workgroup for Lead for an Approach to Assessing Risks Associated with Adult Exposures to Lead in Soil